 Remote Sensing/Aerial Measurement

-RSL has several crisis response and consequence management emergency response teams specially trained and fully equipped to respond to a variety of radiological situations, including nuclear power plant accidents, nuclear terrorist incidents, National Aeronautics and Space Administration (NASA) launches, and transportation events.
-Located at Andrews Air Force Base in Maryland and Nellis Air Force Base in Nevada, the RSL is on call 24-hours a day, seven days a week and can provide rapid deployment of these emergency response assets to anywhere in the country in just a few hours.
+RSL has several crisis response and consequence management emergency response teams specially trained and fully equipped to respond to a variety of radiological situations, including nuclear power plant accidents, nuclear terrorist incidents, NASA launches and transportation events.
+Located at Joint Base Andrews in Maryland and Nellis Air Force Base in Nevada, the RSL is on call 24-hours a day, seven days a week and can provide rapid deployment of these emergency response assets to anywhere in the country in just a few hours.
 The teams can also deploy internationally to support Outside the Continental United States (OCONUS) operations anywhere in the world.

 As part of its emergency response, RSL provides:

 - deployable crisis response and consequence management assistance;

 - home team support to RSL teams, Render Safe assets and other federal, state, tribal and local organizations;

 - training and exercise planning and execution.

 More information on RSL ›